SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 After a few minutes the deployment will complete, and you should see a log message in the console like this, towards the end:

 ```
-Application "workflowtilesApprouter" started and available at "p2001351149trial-dev-workflowtilesapprouter.cfapps.eu10.hana.ondemand.com"
+Application "workflowtilesApprouter" started
+and available at "p2001351149trial-dev-workflowtilesapprouter.cfapps.eu10.hana.ondemand.com"
 ```

 This is the URL of the `workflowApprouter` module that has been deployed, and will be specific to your SAP Cloud Platform trial user ID.
-You can use this URL to get to the FLP site, but instead, let's take another route.
+You can use this URL to get to the FLP site, but instead, let's take another, slightly harder but more interesting route.

 ### 6. Find the FLP site URL and get to the Workflow tiles